 How to Rescue Birds of Prey

-Don’t just pick it up.
+Don’t just pick them up.
 You’ll need thick gloves to avoid getting injured.
 Although your local wildlife shelter can provide some advice, for birds of prey it’s best to call the specialists:

 - Raptor Rescue